nixsee/NewNoteFromSelection-VSCode/README.md

         },
     ```
 1. Open the user tasks file by entering Ctrl+Shift+P -> "Tasks: Open User Tasks".
 This file can also be found (or created) at the same user settings folder paths mentioned in step 3.
 1. Insert the following code into the file.
-If you don't have any existing tasks, you can replace the entire code.
+If you don't have any existing tasks, you can replace the entire code. **NOTE: This is set to use Windows Powershell.
+You might have to modify the code, especially in the "newNote" section, if you are using a different system**
     ```
     {
         "version": "2.0.0",